 Bearded dragons originate from Australia, living in desert and savannah areas.
-They are named bearded dragons because of the spikey beard that they have and have become a popular pet since the 1990’s.
+They are named bearded dragons because of the spikey beard that they have and have become a popular pet since the 1990s.
 Your average bearded dragon can grow from a 3-inch baby to an 18-22 inch full-grown adult (that is almost 2 feet long!).
-There are six species of bearded dragons (in the genus Pogona), all varying in size, but let’s take a look at the three largest species as well as stories from pet owners about their largest bearded dragons.
+There are six species of bearded dragons (in the genus Pogona), all varying in size, but let’s take a look at the three largest species and learn about the “creation” of a fourth, and largest, bearded dragon.
+Let’s also read some stories from pet owners about their largest bearded dragons.

 4. Mitchell’s bearded dragon: Up to 18 inches long

 Mitchell’s North bearded dragon is a “beardie” from NW Australia and is sometimes called a Western bearded dragon.
 These are not very common as pets but can be found in the wild in deserts and semi-tropical woodlands.
 They are a variety of colors including red, yellow and brown and can grow to be 18-inches long.

 3. The Eastern bearded dragon: Up to 24 inches long